dingotiles/dingo-postgresql-release/images/QUICKSTART_GUIDE.md

-#Quickstart with docke-compose
+#Quickstart with docker-compose

-This is a very quick demonstration to see this in action quickly.
+This is a very quick demonstration to see a postgresql-patroni cluster in action.

 ## Dependencies